devdatalab/covid/README.md

 ## The Team

 This repo is a collaborative effort led by the Development Data Lab, co-founded by Sam Asher, Toby Lunt, and Paul Novosad.
-Many people have contributed to this effort, in no particular order: Ali Campion, Radhika Jain, Sam Besse, Aditi Bhowmick.
+Additional contributors: Aditi Bhowmick, Ali Campion, Radhika Jain, Sam Besse.